Friedrich Merz: Return to politics

-CDU chairman
+Chairman of the CDU (2022–present)

 On 15 November 2021, Merz announced his candidacy in the second 2021 CDU leadership election.
 His opponents were Norbert Röttgen and Helge Braun.

 During their short campaign, Merz's rivals positioned themselves as Merkel's heirs.
 Against them, Merz promised a decisive break with the centrist line Merkel had followed for 16 years.

-In total, some 400 000 CDU members were able to vote online or by letter.
-By 17 December 2021, Merz had already won an absolute majority of 62.1 percent of the membership in the first round of voting, so a second round of voting was not necessary.
+In total, some 400,000 CDU members were able to vote online or by letter.
+By 17 December 2021, Merz had already won an absolute majority of 62.1 per cent of the membership in the first round of voting, so a second round of voting was not necessary.
 This meant that at his third attempt, he managed to win the party presidency.
-Asked for his reaction to the results of the vote, Merz said: "Quietly I just said to myself, 'WOW'; but only quietly, the winning marching songs are far from me."
+Asked for his reaction to the results of the vote, Merz said: "Quietly I just said to myself, 'WOW'; but only quietly, the winning marching songs are far from me".

 Merz was formally elected Chairman of the CDU by its 1001 congress delegates at the virtual federal party congress on 22 January 2022.
 In the end, 915 out of 983 delegates voted for him, winning 94.6% of the valid votes to become the leader of the largest opposition party in the Bundestag.
-The vote was formally a so-called "digital pre-vote", the result of which has been confirmed in writing by the delegates.
+The vote was formally a so-called "digital pre-vote", the result of which was confirmed in writing by the delegates.

 After Annegret Kramp-Karrenbauer and Armin Laschet, Merz became the third leader of the Christian Democratic Union within three years.
-He officially took office as party president on 31 January 2022.
+He officially took office as party leader on 31 January 2022.

+CDU chancellor candidate (2025)

+In September 2024, Merz became the Union's designated candidate for Chancellor of Germany in the 2025 federal election, after Hendrik Wüst (CDU) and Markus Söder (CSU) decided not to run and after both declared their support for Merz.
+Due to the collapse of the incumbent governing coalition in November 2024, the election took place seven months ahead of schedule.

+Exit polls released following the 2025 federal election showed CDU would win the most seats in the German parliament, albeit with its second worst result ever, thus ensuring Merz the role of Chancellor of Germany.

+In the aftermath of the election, the Christian Democratic Union (CDU) and the Social Democratic Party (SPD) initiated coalition talks to form the next government.
+In the federal election the CDU, led by Merz, emerged as the strongest party but fell short of an absolute majority, necessitating coalition negotiations.
+The SPD, under the leadership of Lars Klingbeil, entered discussions to explore potential collaboration.
+The expected CDU/CSU–SPD coalition would form what is historically referred to in German politics as a Große Koalition (Grand Coalition, although that term describes the coalition of the two biggest parties, which the SPD is not since the 2025 election).